 Asclepias incarnata (swamp milkweed)

-swamp milkweed (1 quart)
+swamp milkweed (1 gallon)

 Swamp milkweed is a tall, showy coastal native whose leaves are food for monarch caterpillars, while flowers attract the adult butterflies.
 It reaches 4' tall in full sun.
 Loves moist to wet soils; it is one of the few ornamentals that thrives in mucky clay soils.
 Pink flowers bloom in July and August in large fragrant heads composed of small intricate flowers.
 Elongated, tan-brown seed pods split open in late summer through late fall, releasing seeds attached to silky hairs, which act as parachutes that carry the seeds in wind currents.
 Good for sunny borders, raingardens, stream and pond banks, moist meadows, and butterfly gardens.
 Note: Toxic if consumed in large quantities.